-Finally, when $N \rightarrow +\infty$, ViF-SD2E can be equivalent to a supervised mode, and when $N=0$, it is an unsupervised mode.
-When $N$ is set between them both, it can be understood as a weakly-supervised mode.
-It is worth noting that the encoded 0/1 signals only participate in the valuable feedback, and just like we tell SD2E whether its unsupervised predicted values are good or not.
-That is, formula (1) is used as an auxiliary of formula (2); the core of formula (2) is that symmetry exists between the $\overline z_k$ and the $z_k$ in the movement space/subspace.
+As $N \rightarrow +\infty$, ViF-SD2E can be equivalent to a supervised model, and when $N=0$, it is an unsupervised mode.
+When $N$ is set between these two, this can be understood as a weakly-supervised mode.
+Here, formula (1) is used as an auxiliary of formula (2); the core of formula (2) is that there is a symmetry between $\overline z_k$ and the $z_k$ in the movement space/subspace.